kaikue/KittenBoat/README.md

 			- smuggle gem on boat
 			- shopkeeper that only takes gems?
 	- boat gameplay
+		- boat breaks into tiles, need to repair
 		- dodge rocks
 		- dodge shark patrols
 		- wind?